Grand Rapids Griffins: Detroit Red Wings affiliation (2002–present)

 On January 24, 2002, the Griffins and Detroit Red Wings held a joint press conference at The B.O.B. in downtown Grand Rapids to announce a five-year affiliation agreement (2002–03 to 2006–07).
 Red Wings general manager Ken Holland and assistant GM Jim Nill were present for the announcement, which was made before an overflow crowd of media and sponsors.
 Terms of the affiliation called for the Red Wings to supply a minimum of thirteen players to the Griffins each season.
 The majority of the Griffins' roster is Detroit prospects and draft picks.

-Located in-state only two hours from Detroit, the Grand Rapids Griffins have given the Detroit Red Wings what they had sought after for years – a local AHL affiliate.
-The previous affiliate, the Adirondack Red Wings, despite its relatively successful run in the AHL, was considered too far away for the preferences of Red Wings management, and back-and-forth player assignments.
+Located in-state only two hours from Detroit, the Griffins gave the Red Wings what they had sought after for years—a local AHL affiliate.
+The previous affiliate, the Adirondack Red Wings, despite its relatively successful run in the AHL (four Calder Cups) was considered too far away for the preferences of Red Wings management, and back-and-forth player assignments.
 For this reason, the NHL Red Wings suspended the AHL Red Wings franchise with the intent of moving it to Toledo, Ohio, just a short distance from Detroit.
-These plans never materialized, so that AHL franchise stayed dormant for years until being sold and reactivated as the San Antonio Rampage.
+These plans never materialized, so that AHL franchise stayed dormant for three years until being sold and reactivated as the San Antonio Rampage.
+Since 1991–92 (with the exception of the 2000 and 2007–08 and 2008–09), Detroit has had an ECHL affiliate, who have been very successful, in Toledo, named the Storm and later the Walleye that have been able to feed players into Grand Rapids, with some of them making it up to the NHL and even Detroit.

 On April 5, 2002, with a 3–2 victory at Chicago, the Griffins won the AHL's inaugural Bud Poile Trophy as the 2001–02 West Division champions.
 On March 9, 2003, thanks to losses by Rochester and Cincinnati, the Griffins won the John Chick Trophy as the 2002–03 Central Division champions.
 The title marked their second straight as AHL members.
 On April 14, 2007, the Griffins and Detroit Red Wings announced an agreement in principle to extend their affiliation through the 2011–12 season.
 On June 4, 2008, nine former Griffins won the Stanley Cup as part of the 2007–08 Detroit Red Wings.